odicforcesounds/devblog/docs/about_me.md

 - I think God like peaceful monkeys.
 - I talk alone so many times, while popularity say:
     - Those who talk alone, talk with God.
+    - I don't believe that we need temples for that,
+    - but I understand the creative input for almost everything that humanity did.
+- God like creative persons